-When the data transmission is finished, the DMA operation will not be performed any more, and the new DMA transmission will be started.
-When the DMA channel is not working, the register DMA\CHNDATAx will rewrite the transmission value.
+When the data transmission ends, the DMA operation will not be performed any more, and a new DMA transmission will be started.
+When the DMA channel is not working, the register DMA CHNDATAx will rewrite the transmission value.

 Circular mode